 Everyone knows exercise is good for your heart.
 And most folks are aware that vitamin D is important for overall good health, including your heart health.

-Make a move for a healthier heart
+Make a move to lower your heart risk

 Our bodies crave exercise.
-We simply weren’t built to be sedentary, which is why we get into trouble when we sit behind a desk all day or spend hours planted on the couch.
+We simply weren’t built to be sedentary.
+Which is why we get into trouble when we sit behind a desk all day or spend hours planted on the couch.

 According to researchers when we sit without moving for more than five hours a day our LDL (“bad”) cholesterol rises, and our HDL (“good”) cholesterol drops.
-And for each extra hour we sit, our risk for heart disease rises by 0.2 percent, according to research published in the International Journal of Obesity.1
+Also for each extra hour we sit, our risk for heart disease rises by 0.2 percent, according to research published in the International Journal of Obesity.1

 There’s no question that exercise is essential for your heart health.
 But it turns out vitamin D also has a more critical role in heart health than most folks realize.